Sir Bobby Robson Trophy match: Squads

-The captain of the 1990 German team Lothar Matthaus led the German team in the charity replay.
+The captain of the 1990 German team Lothar Matthäus led the German team in the charity replay.
 The England team featured Steve Hodge, who was the only outfield England player not to have played in the original tournament, due to a late injury.
 Stuart Pearce, another member of the Italia '90 England team and former Newcastle United player, was unable to play in the game due to commitments as the present day England under-21 team manager.
 The Italia '90 England captain Terry Butcher could not play due to a double knee replacement, but was instead a commentator for the match.

 Kits, coaches, officials and broadcast

 In the original Italia '90 game, England wore their white home kit, while West Germany wore a green patterned away shirt.
 For the charity replay, England wore a bespoke all white kit, while Germany wore an all black kit.
 A special badge was worn by both teams.
 It was chosen by Robson from designs submitted by local schoolchildren, with the winning design incorporating a half and half design of the Flag of Germany and the Flag of England, superimposed with the logo of the Sir Bobby Robson Foundation.

 Howard Wilkinson was manager of the England team.
-Lothar Matthaus took the role of player manager for the Germans.
+Lothar Matthäus took the role of player manager for the Germans.
 Wilkinson picked 10 of his starting 11, while the final place was selected by an ITV phone vote before the game, with Rob Lee being chosen over John Beresford and Steve Howey.
 In the dugout for England were also John Carver and Don Howe.
 Carver was Robson's assistant during his time at Newcastle.
 Howe was Robson's assistant in his early time at England.

 The match was officiated by referee Dermot Gallagher, assisted by Martin Dexter, Chris Banks and Chris Lee.
 The game was to go to penalties if the result was a draw after 90 minutes.

 The match was broadcast live on ITV4 from 5.30pm, presented by Steve Rider, with match commentary by Clive Tyldesley and Terry Butcher.
 The Sir Bobby Robson Trophy was produced by Toast Entertainment Group under license for ITV Sport.
 The buildup to the match was to be filmed for a documentary on Robson's life and career.